This is a sponsored post written by me on behalf of The Frozen Food Foundation for IZEA. All opinions are 100% mine.

 If you think about it, fresh fruits and veggies are often costly, especially in parts of the country where certain produce doesn't grow and needs to be brought in - or even imported from other countries.

 Add to the expense aspect that fresh fruits and veggies often need a lot of preparation to eat (hulling strawberries, peeling, dicing and chopping vegetables), sometimes it isn't convenient to work a lot of fruits and vegetables into our diets.
-I was working on an Eat Fresh Challenge the past few weeks and it reminded me just how much work it is to chop and dice all of the fresh vegetables necessary for most recipes!

 These are some of the reasons why many Americans don't get the recommended daily allowance of fruit and vegetables - but there is an easier (and often less expense) way to get more fruits and vegetables into our diets: frozen food!

 Freezing is simply nature’s pause button.
 Frozen fruits and vegetables are picked at the peak of ripeness and frozen, which locks in the nutrient value.
-Frozen fruits and vegetables offer us a more conveinent, affordable way to simplify meal preparation and fill our family's bellies full of healthy fruits and vegetables.

 Ingredients